yug-elastic/bayeux/README.md

 Bayeux Client Protocol implemented in Golang (as specified by Salesforce Realtime API)

 Fork from zph/bayeux:

 	Changes to accept both 'payload' and 'sobject'.
 	All the channels (user-created or generic) should be accepted.
 	Make it so user will pass chan from main function then they can close it anytime.
-	User can metioned replay mechanism from Channel method.
+	User can mention replay mechanism from Channel method.

 # Usage
 See `examples/main.go`